Skip to content

 total magnetization = 2.21 Bohr mag/cell

-2. See if you can use what we covered in previous labs to calculate and make a plot of the electronic band structure of BCC Fe.
+2. Use the input files and scripts in the directory extra_bandstructure to generate a plot of the electronic band structure of BCC Fe.

 Answer

 You can find the relevant input file in the directory 02_Fe/extra_bandstructure.
-The band structure should look similar to the following:
+The band structure should look like this:

 Diamond primitive cell